Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 I think its one of the best implementation of expressions into AE workflow.
 Its logical, easy to use and harness much power and possibilities.
 Eran Stern, sternfx.com

 iExpressions rock!
 They take your work to the next level.
 You really owe it to yourself to try iExpressions - it makes creating Expressions in AE a cinch.
 It's about time someone created something like this for AE.
 Chris Bobotis, Mettle Communications Inc

 - more than 125 iExpressions in eight categories

 - unlimited possibilities by combining iExpressions using links

 - fun to learn - with many tutorials, build-in help tips & documentation

-- your projects still work on machines where iExpressions is not installed
+- your projects will still work on machines where iExpressions is not installed

 What are iExpressions?